I am a research scientist at Google. I defended my PhD in computer science in 2021 at the University of Massachusetts Amherst

 Brandeis University.
 BS 2013.
 Computer Science and Mathematics.

-1st place.
-Inventor Disambiguation Challenge.
-PatentsView Inventor Disambiguation Technical Workshop.
-September 2015. [link] [slides] [code].
-Our inventor name disambiguation system was integrated into USPTO PatentsView website.
+for Inventor Disambiguation PatentsView Inventor Disambiguation Technical Workshop.
+2015. [slides].
+(Our inventor name disambiguation system received 1st place and is a part of the USPTO PatentsView website).